azuredevcollege/aks/dapr-secrets-aad-pod-identity/README.md

 kubectl get service -n dapr-secrets
 ```

-Open a browser and navigate to http://<producer ip>.
+Open a browser and navigate to http://your_service_ip .
 In the Swagger UI execute a POST request and create 10 messages.
 ![Swagger](./images/swagger.png)

 Check the consumer's log output: